stanwmusic/wp-tevko-responsive-images/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 2.1 =
+ * Only outputs the default wordpress sizes, giving theme developers the option to extend as needed
+ * Added support for featured images

 = 2.0 =
  * Uses [Picturefill 2.2.2 (Beta)](http://scottjehl.github.io/picturefill/)